Aider-AI/aider/examples/hello-world-flask.md

-# Create a simple flask app with aider and gpt-4
+# Create a simple flask app with aider & gpt-4

 In this chat transcript, the user asks to make a simple flask app with various endpoints.